EnvisionDoc/device_connection_en/howto/asset_tree/creating_assettree.md

 2. In the "New Sub-node" pop-up window, select the way you want to add a sub-note.
 In this scenario, **Bind to existing asset** .
 Click **Next** .

 3. In the asset list, select the asset to be bound to the tree and click **Confirm**.
 You may also use the filters to help you out.

-   You cannot select the assets already bound to the asset tree.
+   Only those assets that have not been bound to this asset tree are displayed.
+You can select at most 100 devices at one time.

    .. image:: ../../media/creating_asset_by_importing.png